Chances are you’ve been to Lake Norman if you’ve been on a weekend getaway near Charlotte NC. (Or very nearby without knowing it.)

 * Note: As of Fall 2021, Historic Latta Plantation has been closed.
 The county is assessing opportunities for inclusiveness and education on this historic property.

 5:30-6:00pm: Drive to Davidson for dinner at Kindred

 6:00-8:00pm: Dinner at Kindred

 Kindred is a restaurant in the town of Davidson, about thirty minutes from Latta Plantation.
 It’s owned by the same family who owns Hello, Sailor so we knew we were in for a treat.
-It lives up to the same high quality standards of food and interior design as their second property.
+It lives up to the same high-quality standards of food and interior design as its second property.